CollieryNarshe/RenameC/README.md

 Menu keywords:
-!index               Show index numbers for filenames in menu. rm #(,#-#)           Remove or restore menu filename(s) at index #s. rm- (#(,#-#))        Remove all filenames from menu, except index #s.
-!rmdirs, !rmfiles    Remove all folders or files from menu. chdir, adir, rmdir   Change, add, or remove a directory. adir+                Add all directories.
+!index               Show index numbers for filenames in menu. rm #(,#-#) [name]    Remove/restore menu items with index #s or filename. rm- (#(,#-#)) [name] Remove all filenames, except index/filename. rmfolders, rmfiles   Remove all folders or files from menu. chdir, adir, rmdir   Change, add, or remove a working directory. adir+                Add all menu folders to working directories.
 !pwd                 Print work directories.

 Pattern matches:
 #begin               The start of filename.
 #end                 The end of filename.
 #ext                 Selects the file extension.
 ?
-Any digit 1-9.
+Any digit 0-9.
 Can use match in replacement.
 *                    Zero or one of any character or digit.
 #^                   A number sequence for replacement.
 (01, 02...)
 #index #             Points to the filename's index.